vegardit/bash-funk/docs/filesystem.md

 Creates a file with the given content.

 Requirements:
-  + Sudo 'tee --append' is required.
+  + Sudo 'tee -a' is required.

 Parameters:
   FILE_PATH (required)